-Rajah is one of our largest tigers weighing in around 550 pounds.
-He is about 9 feet tall when he stands up on his hind legs.
 Rajah has a laid back attitude and is a favorite on the tour.
+He is about 9 feet tall when he stands up on his hind legs, and Rajah weighs about 350 pounds.
 He enjoys coming up to “talk” to the tour guests and “chuffle” at them.
 He loves to follow the group along the fence to see if they brought him any treats.
 Rajah is currently working with a staff member with operant conditioning, a form of positive reinforcement that allows staff members and the vet to get a good look at him physically without putting hands on him or having to sedate him.
-His favorite command to follow for a staff member is ‘paw’.
+His favorite command to follow for a staff member is “paw.”
 When asked for his paw, he puts it up on the fence for staff members to look at it to ensure there are no sores or cuts.
 Rajah is a quick learner who enjoys learning new commands.

 Born July 15, 2004

 How Rajah Came to the Sanctuary

 Rajah and his sister Kaela were rescued from the side of a county road outside of Charlotte, North Carolina, when they were about 6 months of age, in 2005.
 An off-duty officer came upon them on weekend day and called 911.
 Animal control responded but at that time Rajah and Kaela was on opposite sides of the road putting them in two different counties, which meant two different animal controls had to respond and pick them up.
 The North Carolina Zoo in Asheboro held them in quarantine until their enclosure here at Carolina Tiger Rescue could be built for them.
 No one is sure how the cubs got there and if they are brother and sister.
 We guess that they are however due to their similar color and stripe pattern and that they were the same age when they were found.